RichardAth/Projects/BigIntCalculator/readme.txt

    The 'time' column gives the time required for each factorisation to one- hundredth of a second.

+   Some timings for factorisation of numbers composed from 2 random primes approximately the same size:

+   20 digits          0.06 sec
+   30 digits          0.12 sec
+   40 digits          0.48 sec
+   50 digits          1.0  sec
+   58 digits          4.6  sec
+   60 digits          4.7  sec
+   69 digits         27    sec
+   80 digits   2 min 44 sec
+   90 digits  17 min

+   Factorisation for 60 or more digits uses YAFU.
+These are 'worst case' figures.
+Random nubers of these sizes would be factorised much faster.

  Added 5/6/2021

  The 'engine'at the heart of the calculator was largely rewritten;